 - Increase Awareness and Accessibility of Services: Access & Empowerment services provide a key pathway for the Department's priority of working on community awareness and utilization of services.
 DAAS will employ several strategies towards this aim.
-One tactic will be a Public Information Campaign launched over the next year with a primary focus on improving public awareness of how to access services.
+One tactic will be a Public Information Campaign launched over the next year with a primary focus on improving public awareness of services and how to access them.
 In particular, this will highlight the Department's one-stop service center managed by the DAAS Integrated Intake Unit and also key access points in the community, including the ADRC information and referral specialists.
-The Department will use new Dignity Fund growth to support the capacity of ADRCs to maintain staff and connect with consumers within their communities. - Promote Inclusion in the City: The Department's Public Information Campaign will also include an effort focused more broadly on public awareness of the older population.
+The Department will use new Dignity Fund growth to support the capacity of ADRCs to maintain staff and connect with consumers within their communities.
+This campaign will also publicize the Department's resources for people with disabilities and veterans, addressing findings from the Dignity Fund CNA that these populations are not widely known to be within the DAAS purview. - Promote Inclusion in the City: The Department's Public Information Campaign will also include an effort focused more broadly on public awareness of the older population.
 The primary goals of this work will be to raise aging issues to the broader consciousness and reframe perceptions of aging.
 By shifting the narrative from expectations of loss and vulnerability to a more positive and empowering focus on the abilities and value that older adults bring to our community, DAAS and its community partners will promote a more inclusive environment where seniors feel valued as equal members of the City. - Focus on Equity Factors: Providing a welcoming environment is critical to ensure all seniors and adults with disabilities are comfortable accessing services at sites throughout the City.
 Towards this aim, DAAS will expand its training programs for service providers to promote cultural sensitivity and support their ability to engage the City's diverse communities, including adults with disabilities, veterans, and LGBT clients from communities of color.
 As part of its Public Information Campaigns, the Department will work with community partners to craft outreach strategies and develop specific messaging to address different cultural perspectives and linguistic needs.
 DAAS will also explore opportunities to expand its LGBT Legal and Life Planning programs so that all priority equity populations can access services that empower them to make and legally memorialize decisions regarding their end of life preferences.